JannikSommer/Euler/README.md

-# P4---cEX
+# Euler
-Github for development of a compiler of the Euler language
+Programming language Euler which is the project for 4th semster of the computer science degree from Aalborg University.